ibm-cloud-docs/databases-for-postgresql/getting-started.md

 - For _Host name/address_, use the _Hostname_ of your deployment.
 - For the _Port_, use the _Port_ of your deployment.
 - The _Maintenance database_ remains `postgres`.
 - For _Username_ and _Password_, use the `admin` credentials that you set after provisioning your deployment.
-You can choose to have pgAdmin save the password.
+You can choose for pgAdmin to save the password.
 - The _Role_ and _Service_ fields can be left empty.

 ![Completed Connection information](images/getting-started-connection-info.png){: caption="Figure 3.
 Completed Connection information" caption-side="bottom"}